-This is one of the most modular projects DPR has had the opportunity to work on.
+This is one of the most modular projects DPR has had the opportunity to work on to date.
 Typical for Southern California residences, the original concept for the structure was wood framing.
 However, as the project began, a recent update to the California Building Code stated that if combustible building materials were used—given the building height and nature of the occupancy—then the number of non-ambulatory and/or bedridden residents were restricted to the lower two levels.
 The owner did not want to place this restriction on their residents.
-Their goal is to provide a true “aging in place” environment so residents could choose to remain in their apartments and not have to move if they required more care and staff support.
+The goal accomplished was to provide a true “aging in place” environment so residents could remain in their apartments and not have to move if they required more care and staff support.

-To remedy the code change as well as owner and end user needs, the team suggested using prefabricated light gauge structural frame (LGSF) panels for the four-structure, 331,350-sq.-ft. project, which saved time and resources.
+To remedy the code change, as well as owner and end user needs, the team suggested using prefabricated light gauge structural frame (LGSF) panels for the four-structure project, which saved time and resources.

 Only slightly more costly than wood, the 274,000-sq.-ft.
 LGSF system and use of prefabrication save an estimated $4 million and shaved four months from the schedule when compared to a non-prefabricated metal stud system.